SINTEF/dlite/doc/tutorial.md

 Firstly, we must provide a unique identifier for our Entity.
 There are several ways of doing this:

 #### **1. Uniform Resource Identifier (URI)**
 We can create and assign a unique Uniform Resource Identifier (URI).
-An URI has the form **namespace/version/nameOfEntity**, and it can be either written directly in the json file:
+A URI has the form **namespace/version/nameOfEntity**, and it can be either written directly in the json file:

 ```json
 "uri": "http://www.ontotrans.eu/0.1/solarPanelMeasurement",